 And the last one I think you had was al-Shabaab.
 That's been going on for a while.
 One of the things we have seen in the Lower Shabelle^e is that the Somalis have been engaged in a successful, if very incremental offensive.
 They have very incrementally been able to expand their control; they've been able to take key villages along the Lower Shabelle River.
+They've been able to then secure and d Editor's note: Iyad Ag Ghaly is the overall leader of JNIM.
+Previously, he was the leader of the now-defunct militant group Ansar Dine, which operated mostly in Mali.
+In 2017, Ansar Dine merged with Jama'at Nasr al-Islam wal Muslimin (JNIM).

-They've been able to then secure and e Editor's note: The Lower Shabelle is an administrative region in southern Somalia that abuts the capital, Mogadishu.
+e Editor's note: The Lower Shabelle is an administrative region in southern Somalia that abuts the capital, Mogadishu.